nec-research/agentquest/README.md

 @inproceedings{gioacchini2024agentquest,
-  title={AgentQuest: A Modular Benchmark Framework to Measure Progress and Improve LLM Agents}, author={Gioacchini, Luca and Siracusano, Giuseppe and Sanvito, Davide and Gashteovski, Kiril and Friede, David and Bifulco, Roberto and Lawrence, Carolin}, booktitle={Proceedings of the 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies}, year={2024}
+  title={AgentQuest: A Modular Benchmark Framework to Measure Progress and Improve LLM Agents}, author={Gioacchini, Luca and Siracusano, Giuseppe and Sanvito, Davide and Gashteovski, Kiril and Friede, David and Bifulco, Roberto and Lawrence, Carolin}, booktitle = "Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 3: System Demonstrations)", month = jun, year = "2024", publisher = "Association for Computational Linguistics", pages = "185--193"
 }
 ```